 Keely Brenno is Communications Director at UnitedHealthcare.
 Keely’s background includes 15 years of experience leading internal and external communications, public relations and crisis communication strategies for health care, financial, operations and technology organizations.
 Her professional experiences including strategic planning and senior executive coaching, program management and staff development.
 Previously, Keely held leadership positions at Optum, Ameriprise Financial and Wells Fargo.

-Jay Haugen is in his 22nd year as a MN superintendent, and his seventh for the Farmington Area School District, a growing district of 7000 students.
-Under his leadership Farmington was named one of Minnesota’s first Innovation Zones and the first district of its size in Minnesota to implement a K-12, 1:1 digital learning platform.
+Jay Haugen is a retired public school educator of 35 years with 24 years as a superintendent.
+His final nine years were spent in the Farmington Area School District, a growing district of 7200 students.
+Under his leadership Farmington was named one of Minnesota's first Innovation Zones and became one of the most visited school districts in the State giving hundreds of tours to people who’d say they can see the future of education in it’s hallways.
 Prior to this, Jay was Superintendent of Schools in West St. Paul, Mendota Heights and Eagan Area Schools, as well as in Sleepy Eye, MN.
-He has served as President of The Minnesota Association of School Administrators in 2013, having also served as co-chair of the Federal Advocacy committee and was named a Green Scholar.
+In 2019 he was the Minnesota Superintendent of the Year and Past-President of The Minnesota Association of School Administrators.

 Haugen began his career as a high school science teacher, eventually moving on to pursue graduate studies while providing pioneering work in the development educational software.
 He returned in an administrative capacity serving a consortium of seven southwestern Minnesota school districts near Redwood Falls, MN as director of curriculum and staff development, also developing an on-line interactive learning program between all member schools.
 He next served as a regional coordinator for Minnesota Department of Education’s MEEP Program.
 He holds a Bachelor of Science Degree from North Dakota State University and a Masters of Science in Education and a Sixth Year Credential in Educational Administration from Tri-College University.